ryanwasalreadytaken/update_nytaccess/README.md

 # NYT Access Renewal Script

 The Multnomah County Library provides complimentary access to the New York Times for anyone with a library card. *Nice*, right?
-The down side is that you must re-activate the access frequently to maintain your subscription.
+The down side is that you must reactivate the access frequently to maintain your subscription.
 This script will login and update your subscription automatically so you don't have to.

 ## Installation